-In cooperation with a dermatologist of a healthcare institute gives Dreumex answer at questions regarding skin problems and hand care.
+In cooperation with a dermatologist of a healthcare institute Dreumex answers questions regarding skin problems and hand care.

 What kind of skin complaints are most common for auto mechanics?